maheshiv/maheshiv.github.io/_posts/2017-01-27-my-first-blog.md

 >> Then I picked React-Native and checked the [difference][difference] with ReactJS.
 I have seen many youtube videos & blogs to understand react-native.

   >> Important things to remember on React-native
-     It is purely a javascript framework, when we build the project(es6/es7 will be converted to es5), UI components will be converted to native code and other Javascript code will run on the device javascript core (I can select the build platform).
+     It is purely a javascript framework, when we build the project(es6/es7 will be converted to es5), UI components will be converted to native code and other Javascript code will run on the device javascript core (We can select any build platform).
 [More Info][more-info]
      We use `View`, `Text` in place of block and inline elements.
      We can use condition Platform.OS to identify whether IOS/Android.